 Round 2: sc in each st around.
 Look at the photo below.

 Round 3: (with white) hdc in each st around.

 Round 4: (with blue) hdc in each st around.

 Round 5: sc in each st around.
 Fasten off and weave the ends.

-I added a photo of the back of this blanket if you just curious about how it looks like.
+I added a photo of the back of this blanket if you are just curious about how it looks like.
 As you can see there is only can be seen surface slip stitches we used for mouth line.
-When attaching eyes and noses, I careful to run the tapestry needle through the crochet stitches of the blanket and not to come needle out from the back side.
+When attaching eyes and noses, I was careful to run the tapestry needle through the crochet stitches of the blanket and not to come needle out from the back side.

 Happy hooking with Crochet For You!!

 Facebook | Pinterest | Twitter | Instagram

 All contents include photography and patterns are copyrighted Crochet For You by Erangi Udeshika.